MRoth1910/Vesperale-Romanum/README.md

 The common tones will also be reproduced in a dedicated section, at the front of the book (somewhat like in the antiphonal, and therefore not at Sunday/Monday Vespers and Sunday Compline).

-We inclue a selection of chants needed for benediction.
+We include a selection of chants needed for benediction.

+The ancient hymns, the new feasts, and the proper of France, although printed before the Index Generalis (ToC) (Sept 2025 version) will be essentially an appendix.

 # Sources: